 The Australian government in Canberra also unveiled its gift: a stand of trees from Tasmania.

 After a military parade on Wednesday ahead of the marriage in Copenhagen, Denmark’s defence forces gave four sculptural chairs created by Danish designer Poul M Volther in 1962.
+Each Corona chair is worth as much as 30 000 kroner (about $4 800).

 While the gift basket is being filled by presents donated by local communities, companies or private persons, the two families’ presents won’t be unveiled until they’re unwrapped, after the wedding.

-Since Monday, dozens of presents—including a sofa, 93 ceramic badges made by a Copenhagen kindergarten, paintings, a photo frame and sweets—have been delivered to the downtown Christiansborg Palace, where they will be displayed after the wedding.
+Since Monday, dozens of presents — including a sofa, 93 ceramic badges made by a Copenhagen kindergarten, paintings, a photo frame and sweets — have been delivered to the downtown Christiansborg Palace, where they will be displayed after the wedding.

-The couple will get two dinnerware sets—an exclusive Flora Danica service, the other a modern 24-piece set with motifs from fairy tales by Hans Christian Andersen, created by Lin Utzon, the daughter of Joern Utzon, the Dane who designed the Sydney Opera House.
+The couple will get two dinnerware sets — an exclusive Flora Danica service, the other a modern 24-piece set with motifs from fairy tales by Hans Christian Andersen, created by Lin Utzon, the daughter of Joern Utzon, the Dane who designed the Sydney Opera House.

 The Flora Danica set, made since the 1760s, is part of a twin present to be given next week by a private fund-raising called the People’s Gift.
 The second gift is a ballad, When You Hold Me, composed and performed in English by Danish soul crooner Erann DD.